-Programmable Logic Controllers, or PLC's as they're more commonly known are computers used in the automation of industrial electromechinical processes; for example factory assembly lines, light fixtures or milling machines.
+Programmable Logic Controllers or PLC's as they're more commonly known are computers used in the automation of industrial electromechanical processes; for example factory assembly lines, light fixtures or milling machines.
 A PLC works by arranging multiple inputs and outputs, with functionality including sequential relay control, motion and process control, distributed control systems and networking.

 There are four basic steps in the operation of PLCs; Input Scan, Program Scan, Output Scan, and Housekeeping.
 These steps continually take place in a repeating loop.

 1. Input Scan - this process detects the state of all input devices connected to the controller.

 2. Program Scan - which executes the program

 3. Output Scan - when the output devices connected to the PLC are energized or de-energized